-While my often controversial word pronunciations have been compiled and documented (see my first-ever blog post), there is one in particular on which I have been rather reticent.
+While my often controversial word pronunciations have been compiled and catalogued (see my first-ever blog post), there is one in particular on which I have been rather reticent.
 A certain acronym that many of us Internet-dwellers encounter daily.
 A certain image format…

 In case you forgot to read the title of this post, I refer to the GIF.

 Let’s just get this out of the way now – I say it with a hard /g/.
 And I know I’m correct.
 But here’s the cool part – people who say it with a soft /g/ (i.e., the /j/ sound) are also correct!
 Crazy, I know.
 I will spend the remainder of this post explaining how I arrived at such an outrageous and outlandish conclusion.
-Despite my admitted bias, I feel that I have some measure of authority on the matter, given my knowledge of linguistics and, more important, my capacity to see both sides of the argument.
+Despite my admitted bias, I feel that I have some measure of authority on the matter, given my linguistic background and, more important, my capacity to see both sides of the argument.

 The .gif file format was introduced to the world in June 1987 by Steve Wilhite while he was working at CompuServe.
 As the engineering lead of the team that invented it, by all rights he was the one to name it.
 Wilhite called his creation, of course, the GIF (an acronym for “graphics interchange format”), and its intended pronunciation with a soft /g/ was implied in the tagline, “Choosy developers choose GIF,” a deliberate nod to the familiar slogan of Jif peanut butter.